When companies decide on a hosting strategy for their software platform, they must account for several high-level factors:

-- Some governments may insist that personal data belonging to software users cannot be sent outside of the user’s country
+- Some governments may insist that personal data belonging to software users cannot be sent outside the user’s country.

-Global deployment may also require a ‘multi cloud’ capability, where some countries require a different cloud provider.
-The Curity Identity Server is designed to be provider agnostic and deployable to any cloud.
-Once you are up and running in one location it will be straightforward to extend your deployment automation to other providers.
+Global deployment may also require a multi-cloud capability, where some countries require a different cloud provider.
+The Curity Identity Server is designed to be provider-agnostic and deployable to any cloud.
+Once you are up and running in one location, extending your deployment automation to other providers is straightforward.

 The Curity Identity Server can be deployed to any platform, then clustered to meet your global software needs.
-This helps enable companies to achieve their software hosting goals:
+This enables companies to achieve their software hosting goals: